mapsync/scottsville-advisory/site/content/post/heart-of-scottsville-first-friday-downtown-event-this-friday.md

 Food trucks, vendors and music will fill the downtown square.

 The Allen County Public Library will be kicking off  Summer Reading 2022, "Oceans of Possibilities",  for Adults, Teens and Children.

+Come dunk the Mayor at the library dunking booth!!